coolfront-technologies/node-rdkafka-lib-search-tests/readme.md

        * test-2.5.1
 2. test flow
    * When either test-no-lib-issue or test-wrong-lib-issue is run the following process is performed
-     1. a docker container is launch with the desired starting environment
+     1. a temporary docker container is launched with the desired starting environment
      2. start.sh is run within the docker container
         1. each test area has its node_modules folder removed.
 Note: This is needed to ensure a clean build of node-rdkafka for each version.
         2. each test area has its modules installed/built